 Counselling gives you time and opportunity to reflect on how you want to make changes in your life and do this with support, instead of on your own.

 In addition to counselling adults, I have over thirty years' experience of working with young people.
-Until recently I ran a counselling service in an inner-city high school.
+Until 2016 I ran a counselling service in an inner-city high school.

 I'm an experienced and qualified supervisor of counsellors and therapists, including those who specialise in supporting children and young people.
 I contribute to counsellor training programmes in the UK and abroad.